‘TIC Monitor’, our monthly barometer to assess the latest trends in the sector

 According to teacher Antonio Rueda, from the Department of Economic Structure and Development Economics of the Autonomous University of Madrid (UAM, due to its acronym in Spanish) and head of ‘TIC Monitor’, this will allow to obtain “a good thermometer of which opportunities new information technologies offer today.”

 Particularly, he adds, because “since the last crisis hit the Spanish economy mercilessly, it is more necessary than ever to seek new growth patterns that replace the already unrepeatable real estate excesses and complement the tourism sector, whose overflow is already causing some social discontent or even tourist phobia.”
 “Spain needs, in short, a leap in productivity that makes it possible to take advantage of all the possibilities that globalization offers and, there, ICTs have a lot to add,” Rueda emphasizes.

 In this sense, in VASS, we want to contribute to the Spanish society (of the present and the future) with the publication of realistic and reliable estimates of employment and activity that could emerge from the hand of an effective digital transformation of Spanish companies.
-The results of the first ‘TIC Monitor’ was announced on May 16th.
+The results of the first ‘TIC Monitor’ will be announced on May 16th.